uvacw/inca/doc/socialmedia-clients.md

 ## YouTube

 ### Creating an app for YouTube
 The process to create a YouTube app is similar to Twitter.
 Run the command below and follow the instructions.
-If you decide not to name your app, info will be stored in the default app and you do not have to specicy the appname when creating credentials or collecting data.
+If you decide not to name your app, info will be stored in the default app and you do not have to specify the appname when creating credentials or collecting data.
 ```
 myinca.clients.youtube_create_app()
 myinca.clients.youtube_create_credentials(appname="YOURAPPNAME")